 |Tabasco & Cayenne||30,000-50,000 on the Scoville Scale|

 If you struggle to make bacon perfectly, I've put together a short tutorial on How to Make Perfect Bacon - 3 Ways.
 Check it out!
 My preferred method is baking it in the oven.

 And don't throw away that bacon grease!
 Bacon is expensive and the grease is great for making Scrambled Eggs, Grilled Cheese, Popcorn and even hash browns.
 It can keep up to 3 months if properly stored in the refrigerator.

 For more great recipes like this one, I suggest you check these recipes out:

 📋 What Ingredients do I need

-You will need the following ingredients to make these Bacon Guacamole Deviled Eggs: Eggs, Avocado, Bacon, Jalapeño, Red Onion, Tomatoes, Lime Juice, Fresh Cilantro, Salt & Pepper, Cayenne Pepper and Chili Powder.
+You will need the following ingredients to make this Bacon Guacamole Deviled Eggs recipe (see recipe card for quantities): Eggs, Avocado, Bacon, Jalapeño, Red Onion, Tomatoes, Lime Juice, Fresh Cilantro, Salt & Pepper, Cayenne Pepper and Chili Powder.

 🥣 How to Make Bacon Guacamole Deviled Eggs

 Scoop the yolks out of the egg halves, mash them, mix with the avocado, bacon, jalapeño, onion, tomato, line juice and cilantro and season with salt, pepper, and cayenne.